danieldriver/danieldriver.github.io/_posts/2013-11-02-mavericks-fonts.md

 layout: post
 title: "New Fonts and RTL Support in OS X 10.9 Mavericks"
 tagline: "I can live without OpenType support for a bit if new fundamentals provide for a bidirectional future."
-description: "The new iWork is a step backwards, except in its support of RTL languages like Arabic and Hebrew."
+description: "The new iWork is a step backwards, except in its support of right-to-left languages like Arabic and Hebrew."
 category: notes
 ---